Jeff Jones (activist): Underground

 Jones and about a hundred others were arrested for their roles in an event that caused considerable damage to not only the city, but also to Weatherman's image among some previous sympathizers on the left.
 Chicago Black Panther Party leader Fred Hampton, who had a mostly friendly relationship with Weatherman, denounced the group's action, fearing it would alienate potential allies and invite an escalation of police oppression.
 Ironically, it was the killing of Hampton by the Chicago police less than two months after the "Days of Rage" that cemented in the mind of Weatherman that it was time to move underground and take up armed struggle.

 Jones and other Weathermen failed to appear for their March 1970 court date to face charges of "crossing state lines to foment a riot and conspiring to do so".
 "Unlawful flight to avoid prosecution" charges were added when they failed to show up.
 The Greenwich Village townhouse explosion earlier in the month claimed the lives of Weather members Ted Gold, Diana Oughton, and Terry Robbins.
 With the destructive capacity of Weatherman fully realized, the FBI launched an intensive manhunt to round up the members of the organization, including Jeff Jones.

 In the aftermath of the townhouse explosion, members of the Weatherman leadership gathered on the coast of California to discuss the incident and its implications.
 Initially, the bomb was intended for a military dance at Fort Dix, New Jersey, but the catastrophic outcome apparently forced the leaders to reassess the wisdom of targeting humans.
 After a lot of heated debate, the considerable influence of Jones and Bernardine Dohrn moved the organization away from attacking civilian targets and toward symbols of American power (buildings, etc.).

 In the early stages of his life on the lam, Jones lived for over a year in San Francisco with fellow-fugitive Dohrn.
 In this time, at least one bombing claimed by Weatherman went off in their locale (Presidio Army base).
-Although neither the aforementioned bombing, nor any claimed by Weatherman, can be attributed to any one member of the group, Jones' name is listed on a roster of issuers of communiqués that were customary before or after one of the organization's major actions.
+Although neither the aforementioned bombing, nor any claimed by Weatherman, can be attributed to any one member of the group, Jones's name is listed on a roster of issuers of communiqués that were customary before or after one of the organization's major actions.

 Jones left California for the East Coast in 1971, with passenger and fellow Weatherman, Eleanor Raskin.
 Over a time they became a couple and settled down in the Catskill Mountains to establish a new network there.
 In the years to come, they lived in New Jersey and in the Bronx, New York.
 Because of the secretive nature of the group, by now known as the Weather Underground Organization (WUO), specifics of what members did and where they were at all times are extremely hard to come by.